NiKoTron/suo/README.md

 We should pass four parameters to create storage instance:

 The directory where data files will managing.
-Deserialiser and serialiser like in `DirStorage` above.
+Deserialiser and serialiser like in `Suo` above.
 Indexed factory is a function that makes an `IndexedEntity` wrapper instance for our DTO.

-## MonoRepo

-This is a root repo that contains a two main repos inside:

-- `suo` db implementation
-- `suo_generator` - generator helper for declarative style DTOs

 ## License

-Developing under MIT license
+This package is dveloping under MIT license

-## Instalation

-## Usage

 ## Credits

+Main contributor: Nikolai Simonov <nickolay.simonov@outlook.com>